One man who was willing to share his blood has saved the lives of more than two million babies.

 Tomorrow will mark James Harrison’s 1,106th donation, which was celebrated yesterday on World Blood Donor Day.

-(WATCH the CNN video below or READ more at ABC News) Photo: Red Cross – Story tip: Ossie Sharon
+(READ more at ABC News) Photo: Red Cross – Story tip: Ossie Sharon

 Provide an infusion of good news… (Share below)